our authors

 REPRESENTATIVE MICKEY DOLLENS

-Oklahoma House Minority Whip Mickey Dollens played football and was a member of the US national bobsledding team.
-The former high school teacher entered politics in 2016 and won his seat with 60% of the vote.
+Oklahoma House Minority Whip Mickey Dollens is a former high school teacher who entered politics in 2016 and won his seat with 60% of the vote.
 His passion for direct democracy comes from his deep belief that citizens—not just politicians—should have a say in shaping their government.

-A CITIZEN’S GUIDE TO POLITICAL CHANGE (Current Affairs) - Across the United States, citizens have bypassed legislative gridlock and corporate-driven agendas by taking public policy into their own hands through grassroots ballot initiatives.
-Author Mickey Dollens, lays out a step-by-step blueprint for launching, organizing, and winning citizen-led ballot initiatives.
+A CITIZEN’S GUIDE TO POLITICAL CHANGE (Current Affairs) - Author Mickey Dollens, lays out a step-by-step blueprint for launching, organizing, and winning citizen-led ballot initiatives.
 This book isn't just about ballot initiatives, though.
 Packed with personal stories, historical context, and hands-on advice, it is a call to action and a challenge issued to readers to harness the tools of direct democracy to create a government that is responsive, just, and accountable—a government that works for the people.
-Hence, it is the kind of book every citizen must read, regardless of what their political leanings are.

 Contact - Zeynep Sen